 The doctor will begin by resetting your heartbeat to normal through cardioversion, which can be done electronically or through drugs.
 Next, they will prescribe an anti-arrhythmic medication to help maintain this heartbeat.
 If necessary, your doctor will also prescribe drugs to prevent blood clots.
 This medication, known as atrial fibrillation anticoagulation, can reduce the risk of heart disease or stroke.

 Although the general treatment procedure is more or less the same for each patient, the exact medication you receive differs for everybody.
-Many doctors play a game of trial and error, in which they prescribe a certain drug and then adjust if the patient reacts negatively — a process that is both time-consuming and taxing.
+Most doctors begin with the trial and error method in which they prescribe a certain drug and then adjust if the patient reacts negatively — a process that is both time-consuming and taxing.
 Fortunately, genetic testing for atrial fibrillation offers a solution.

 What Is Genetic Testing for Atrial Fibrillation?